Adirelle/s6rc-overlay/README.md

 #### `writable-paths`

-Recursively gives write permissions to `WRITABLE_USER` on all files and directories matching `WRITABLE_PATHS`, using `setfacl`.
-Does nothing if any of these variables is undefined.

-It depends on `remove-paths`.
+Recursively gives write permissions on a set of directories and files to a user.
+Creates directory for targets that do not exist.

+The user is defined by the `WRITABLE_USER` and the files/directories by a colon-separated list in  `WRITABLE_PATHS`.

+Runs after `remove-paths` and unsets the variables once done.

+*Note*: it uses `setfacl`, so this command has to been available.

 #### `init`